 As you work with digital images, at some point you’ll reach a point where saving a file is a good idea.
 It might be an in-progress save to capture work to date as you edit a photo.
 Perhaps it’s to prepare a file for printing or sharing on the Internet.
-Or maybe an export to social media.
-Aurora HDR 2018 offers many different options for saving and exporting images to meet your needs.
+Or maybe you’d like to export to social media.
+Aurora HDR 2019 offers many different options for saving and exporting images to meet your needs.

 Saving a Native Aurora HDR File for Future Edits

-As you design using layers, filters, and masks… it’s a good idea to capture that work from time-to-time.
-To make this easy, Aurora HDR 2018 offers a native file format, the Aurora HDR 2018 project file (its file extension is .mpaur2).
+As you design using layers, filters, and masks, then it’s a good idea to capture that work from time-to-time.
+To make this easy, Aurora HDR 2019 offers a native file format, the Aurora HDR 2019 project file, (its file extension is .auh).

 - To save your work in progress, press Cmd+S / Ctrl+S on your keyboard or choose File > Save….

 - Choose a new location to store the saved file on your hard drive, an attached disk, or using a Cloud storage provider.

 - Choose Save original resources to Document if you want to include the information from the brackets or source files.

 - Choose Save history if you’d like to include the ability to undo edits that you’ve made.